 Contract performance will take place in Clark County or within the city limits of Woodland.
-A contract awarded as a result of this RFA is intended to be for 12 months beginning in August, if all other funding is secured.
+A contract awarded as a result of this RFA is intended to be for 12 months beginning in Fall/Winter 2024 if all other funding is secured.
+Business technical assistance programs are intended to run from January 2025 to December 2025.